Northwestern Health Sciences University: History

-Northwestern Health Sciences University is a private institution, receiving most of its funding through tuition, research grants, and alumni contributions.
-It offers 11 academic programs: Acupuncture and Chinese Medicine, Chiropractic, Message Therapy, Medical Assisting, Medical Laboratory Science, Medical Laboratory Technology, Nutrition, Post Baccalaureate Pre-Health, Radiation Therapy, Radiologic Technology, and Undergraduate Health Sciences.
-Northwestern is accredited by the Higher Learning Commission.

-Founded in 1941, the College of Chiropractic offers a doctor of chiropractic degree.
+Founded in 1941, the College of Chiropractic offers a doctor of chiropractic degree (DC).
 The college has created a clinical system, with several natural care centers, more than 150 community-based private-practice clinics, and final-term preceptorship opportunities around the world.
 The university's public clinic system records more than 65,000 patient visits a year, making Northwestern the largest provider of natural health care services in Minnesota.

-The College of Acupuncture and Chinese Medicine is the largest and oldest school in Minnesota offering master's degree programs accredited by the Accreditation Commission for Acupuncture and Herbal Medicine.
+The College of Acupuncture and Chinese Medicine is the largest and oldest school in Minnesota accredited by the Accreditation Commission for Acupuncture and Herbal Medicine.
 In 1999, the Minnesota Institute of Acupuncture and Herbal Studies, which had been founded by Minnesota acupuncture pioneer, the late Edith R. Davis, merged with NWHSU.
-The merger created the Minnesota College of Acupuncture and Oriental Medicine, which continued offering a Master of Acupuncture and Master of Oriental Medicine.
-In April 2020 NWHSU announced the opening of a new college, The College of Acupuncture and Chinese Medicine (CACM).
+The merger created the Minnesota College of Acupuncture and Chinese Medicine, which continued offering a Master of Acupuncture and Master of Oriental Medicine.
+In April 2020, NWHSU announced the opening of a new college, The College of Acupuncture and Chinese Medicine (CACM) which offers a Master of Acupuncture and Chinese Medicine (MAc) and a Doctor of Acupuncture with Chinese Medicine Herbal Medicine (DacCHM) degree option.

-The School of Massage Therapy is the only massage therapy school in Minnesota to receive accreditation from the Commission on Massage Therapy Accreditation (COMTA).
 In 2000, NWHSU created the Massage Therapy Program and graduated its first class in the spring of 2002.
-The 36-semester credit, 780-hour program emphasizes a foundation in the basic sciences, more than 340 hours of hands-on lab experience, and a structured clinical experience within the School of Massage Therapy Teaching Clinic and other community sites.
+The School of Massage Therapy offers an Associate of Applied Science in Massage Therapy (A.A.S.), Therapeutic Massage Certificate, East West Therapeutic Massage Certificate, Relaxation Massage Certificate and Shiatsu Certificate.
+All programs have a structured clinical experience within the School of Massage Therapy Teaching Clinic and other community sites.
 Students receive a professional certificate in massage therapy upon successful completion.

-Allied Health Programs and the College of Health and Wellness: In June 2019, NWHSU announced that the Higher Learning Commission approved the transfer of students in the Twin Cities area whose educational plans were interrupted by the sudden closing of Argosy University.
-The HLC approved to accept students transferring from Argosy in five degree programs including Associate of Applied Science in Medical Assisting, Associate of Applied Science in Radiologic Technology, Associate of Science in Radiation Therapy, Associate of Science in Medical Laboratory Technology, and the Bachelor of Science in Medical Technology.
-These five new degree programs are now part of NWHSU's curriculum and degree offerings.
-These important and complementary fields fit well with NWHSU's exclusive focus on health sciences education and expand the university's focus on integrative health care.
+In June 2019, NWHSU announced that the Higher Learning Commission approved the transfer of students in the Twin Cities area whose educational plans were interrupted by the sudden closing of Argosy University.
+The HLC approved to accept students transferring from Argosy in five health-focused degree programs.